greck2908/gulp/docs/getting-started/explaining-globs.md

 ## Special Character: ! (negative)

 Since globs are matched in array order, a negative glob must follow at least one non-negative glob in an array.
 The first finds a set of matches, then the negative glob removes a portion of those results.
+These are most performant when they only include literal characters.

 ```js
 ['script/**/*.js', '!scripts/vendor/']